 Just because you have credit doesn’t mean you have to use it all.
 In fact, keeping your debt balances low and leaving yourself with lots of available credit is a great way to boost your credit score.

-Related: 5 Easy Steps To Build Good Credit
+Related post: 5 Easy Steps To Build Good Credit

 Always make more than the minimum payment